bashtage/sphinx-material/docs/markdown.md

 # Markdown

-Sphinx can be configured to use markdown using the [recommonmark](https://github.com/readthedocs/recommonmark) extension. recommonmark is strict and does not natively support tables or common extensions to markdown.
+Sphinx can be configured to use markdown using the [MyST-parser](https://github.com/executablebooks/MyST-Parser) extension.

 ---